National Guard troops are outside Chicago and could be in Memphis soon in Trump's latest deployment

-ELWOOD, Ill. — National Guard troops are positioned outside Chicago and they could be in Memphis by Friday as the Trump administration pushes ahead with an aggressive policy toward big-city crime whether local leaders support it or not.
+ELWOOD, Ill. — National Guard troops are positioned outside Chicago and could be in Memphis by Friday, as President Donald Trump's administration pushes ahead with an aggressive policy toward big-city crime — whether local leaders support it or not.

-National Guard members from Texas had settled in at an Army Reserve center in Illinois by early Wednesday, despite a lawsuit and vigorous opposition from Democratic elected leaders.
-Their exact mission was not clear, though the Trump administration has an aggressive immigration enforcement operation in the nation's third-largest city, and protesters have frequently rallied at an immigration building outside Chicago in Broadview.
+National Guard members from Texas had settled in at an Illinois Army Reserve center by early Wednesday, despite a lawsuit and vigorous opposition from Democratic elected leaders.
+Their exact mission was not clear.
+However, the Trump administration has an aggressive immigration enforcement operation in Chicago, the nation's third-largest city, and protesters have frequently rallied at an immigration building in nearby Broadview.

-In Memphis, Tennessee, police Chief Cerelyn Davis said a small group of commanders were already in the city, planning for the arrival of Guard troops.
+In Memphis, Tennessee, police Chief Cerelyn Davis said a small group of commanders was already in the city, planning for the arrival of Guard troops.

-Republican Gov. Bill Lee has said troops will be deputized by the U.S. Marshals Service to “play a critical support role” for local law enforcement, though that role hasn’t been precisely defined yet.
+Tennessee Republican Gov. Bill Lee has said troops will be deputized by the U.S. Marshals Service to “play a critical support role” for law enforcement, though that hasn’t been defined yet.

+Trump's bid to deploy the military on U.S. soil over local opposition has triggered a conflict with blue state governors.

 Illinois Gov. JB Pritzker has predicted that National Guard troops from the state would be activated, along with 400 from Texas.
 He has accused Trump of using troops as "political props" and "pawns," and said he didn't get a heads-up from Washington about their deployment.